 The Tokyo 2020 Olympics has a vision statement, "Unity in Diversity."
-The 2020 Olympic Committee promotes this vision in the volunteer program by encouraging volunteer participation from people with diverse backgrounds.
+The 2020 Olympics Committee promotes this vision in the volunteer program by encouraging volunteer participation from people with diverse backgrounds.
 One of the program's goals is that through the volunteering experience, people will continue to remain active in their volunteering roles in their communities after the games.

 The committee has implemented the volunteer program of the London 2012 Games as its template for running its volunteer program.
 The program has volunteers organized into two groups with different roles for the games: game volunteers and city volunteers.
+Figure 4 shows the two types of volunteers in deployment for the London 2012 Games.

-Game Volunteers aid in the operation at the competition venues, media centres, and Olympic villages.
-The tasks involve providing support in the following areas: operation of games at the venues, security checks at the Olympic facilities, operation of the Olympic village, registration and issuance of IDs for the Olympic athletes and staff, and equipment checks and distribution of them to the venues.
+Game Volunteers aid in the operation at the competition venues, media centers, and Olympic villages.
+The tasks involve providing support in the following areas: operation of games at the venues, security checks at the Olympics facilities, operation of the Olympics village, registration and issuance of IDs for the Olympic athletes and staff, and equipment checks and distribution of them to the venues.
 They are active prior to and for the duration of the games.
-Table 13.1 depicts a sample of the job descriptions and specifications for "games volunteers" for the 2020 Tokyo Olympics.
+Table 1 depicts a sample of the job descriptions and specifications for "games volunteers" for the 2020 Tokyo Olympics (TMG & TOCOPG, 2016).